Lundalogik/lime-elements/README.md

 ## <a name="commit"></a> Commit Message Guidelines

-These guidelines are based on the (Angular Commit Message Guidelines)[https://github.com/angular/angular/blob/5c0e681bf30121e7efec5304dd14d3e7e94ba6db/CONTRIBUTING.md#commit].
+These guidelines are based on the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/5c0e681bf30121e7efec5304dd14d3e7e94ba6db/CONTRIBUTING.md#commit).
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 But also, we use the git commit messages to **generate the change log**.

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special